 The Mansfield Drive-in has three different screens, all of which show double features.
 While drive-ins are known for classic movies, this one regularly features new hits as well as age-old favorites.
 The main screen is 55 feet by 110 feet, while the others are somewhat smaller.

-The snack bar has a classic concession stand menu of hotdogs and hamburgers accompanied by curly fries, nachos, fried dough and other tasty treats.
+The snack bar has a classic concession stand menu of hotdogs and hamburgers accompanied by curly fries, nachos, fried dough, and other tasty treats.

 3. Pleasant Valley Drive-In—Barkhamsted

-Bought in 1996, Pleasant Valley Drive-in in Barkhamsted is co-owned by Donna and Tim McGrane, who aim to maintain the theatre as a time machine back into the 1950’s.
-As such, the drive-in has a wholesome family feel to it.
+Bought in 1996, Pleasant Valley Drive-in in Barkhamsted is co-owned by Donna and Tim McGrane, who aim to maintain the theatre as a time machine back into the 1950s.
+As such, the drive-in has a wholesome, family feel to it.

-Pleasant Valley has seen growth in the past few years and expects to be just as busy this year.
 The theatre tends to feature two movies each weekend (one on Friday and a different one on Saturday) which tend to be modern flicks, though classics sometimes work their way into the mix.

 What do you think?

 Do you have any particularly special memories of times that you’ve spent at the drive-in with people that you love?
-Do you have memories of other drive-ins that have closed since their hay day?
+Do you have memories of other drive-ins that have closed since their heyday?
 Let us know in the comments below!
 We’d love to hear more about what makes these drive-ins so special in the minds of CT’s resident.